So what exactly is a bot?

 Bryce Durbin/TechCrunch

 First, using text to interact with a bot is just one form of user input.
-40% of WeChat users interact daily with a bot and almost all of them interact with these bots through UI, buttons, and menus, to extract detailed information and complete tasks.
+Indeed, 40 percent of WeChat users interact daily with a bot and almost all of them interact with these bots through UI, buttons and menus to extract detailed information and complete tasks.
 Additionally, voice input such as Alexa is another form of input that’s gaining wide acceptance and growing rapidly with regards to interaction.
 Second, text is not always the best way to respond to the user.

 If I ask for available flights for Rome, chances are I prefer viewing the results as a nice graphical interface, which is more readable than a series of text messages.
 And if I’m driving, I might actually want to listen to a highlight of my travel options.

 So bots shouldn’t be limited to their “chatbot” ancestors, and the most efficient ones are actually able to blend all of these capabilities.
-For example, they might start as a conversation, open up a webview to show a visual, and socialize the experience by sharing content with a friend.
+For example, they might start as a conversation, open up a webview to show a visual and socialize the experience by sharing content with a friend.
 Or perhaps start with a simple website within Messenger, and only open the chat session when the user is ready.
-And we even look at the notion of bots being human powered: unsurprisingly, some of the lowest hanging fruits right now are in customer service, where simply switching from regular SMS-based customer support to Messenger dramatically enhances the user experience.
+And we even look at the notion of bots being human-powered: Unsurprisingly, some of the lowest-hanging fruits right now are in customer service, where simply switching from regular SMS-based customer support to Messenger dramatically enhances the user experience.

 If we take a step back and look past these technicalities and different options (chat/ui/voice), we can focus on the real power of bots and see them for what they really are: automated agents, remotely working for you to accomplish a simple task.